selwynpolit/d9book/book/blocks.md

 ```

 And `blockSubmit()` handles the submission of the config form.
 You don't need to save anything.
-This is handled for you.
+The data is saved automatically into the Drupal config system.
 You just specify a configuration key like `$this->configuration['block_count']` and the rest is handled for you.

 ```PHP
 /**